bahrus/templ-mount/README.md

 # \<templ-mount\>

 templ-mount helps create templates from url's, which point to HTML files or streams.

-templ-mount takes some ideas from [html-include-element](https://www.npmjs.com/package/html-include-element).
+It takes some ideas from [html-include-element](https://www.npmjs.com/package/html-include-element).

 templ-mount has been rather neglected for a while, but my interest in it has been rekindled due to me relapsing into my usual [impatience with the standards process stance](https://www.youtube.com/watch?v=0-Yl6FmV6EE), and includes some breaking changes from before.

 <details>
     <summary>templ-mount's origin story</summary>

-templ-mount remembers the day its creator first installed a PWA (Flipkart), and was blown away by the liberating effect this could have on web development, allowing developers to cross significant barriers to native functionality.
+templ-mount remembers the day its creator first installed a PWA (Flipkart), and was blown away by the liberating effect this could have on web development.
+PWA's swept aside significant barriers to the web, in terms of its competitiveness with native apps.

 templ-mount thinks, though, that in order to satisfactorily reach the promised land of true native competitiveness, we will need to find a way of building applications that can scale, while maintaining fidelity to the various commandments set forth by Lighthouse.
-A profound cultural shift (or rediscovery of [old techniques](https://www.liquidweb.com/kb/what-is-a-progressive-jpeg/?)  is needed in our thinking about the relationship between the client and the server (and, in fairness, is the focus of many creative ideas at the cutting edges of the developer community).
-The ability to import HTML (and other data formats) from the ~~heavens~~ server down to ~~Earth~~ would, in templ-mount's opinion, would help with this effort significantly.
+A profound cultural shift (or rediscovery of [old techniques](https://www.liquidweb.com/kb/what-is-a-progressive-jpeg/)?)  is needed in our thinking about the relationship between the client and the server.
+In fairness, it has been the focus of many creative ideas at the cutting edges of the developer community these past few years.

+The ability to import HTML (and other data formats) from the ~~heavens~~ server down to ~~Earth~~ the browser would, in templ-mount's opinion, make it much easier to get Lighthouse's blessing.
 Such functionality would best be served by native api's, due to the complexities involved.
-In the meantime, templ-mount is wandering the dessert, in search of a surrogate api, (as are many compatriots).
+In the meantime, templ-mount is wandering the desert, in search of a surrogate api (as are many of temple-mount's compatriots).

 </details>

 ## Purpose

 It seems that HTML Templates, in particular node cloning [often](https://jsperf.com/clonenode-vs-createelement-performance/32) [provides](https://jsperf.com/innerhtml-vs-importnode/6) [the](https://github.com/sophiebits/innerhtml-vs-createelement-vs-clonenode) [best](https://stackoverflow.com/questions/676249/deep-cloning-vs-setting-of-innerhtml-whats-faster) performing way to generate HTML repeatedly.
-They also provide the ability to download content ahead of time, before it is scrolled into view, and stored in a low memory object, thanks to the inertness.
+They also provide the ability to download content ahead of time, before it is scrolled into view, and stored in a low memory object, thanks to the inertness of HTML templates.
 Then, when needed, the content can materialize.
 If the content moves out of view, it could, if it is helpful, be temporarily placed into a deep hibernation mode.
-This behavior might be beneficial on a low memory device.
+In other words, delete the materialized content, while holding on to the low-memory template from which it derived.
+This approach might be most beneficial on a low memory device.

 One of the driving forces behind this component is it allows applications to follow the [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) and to send data to the browser in the format that the browser needs to ultimately consume, without (expensive) translations from one format into another.
 It can work well with server-side-centric frameworks, like PHP, asp.net MVC, or Java EE MVC.